 Sweetwater Creek State Park is a 2,549 acre (10.32 km2) Georgia state park located in the New Manchester area of east Douglas County, 15mi from downtown Atlanta.
 The park is named after Sweetwater Creek which runs through the park.
 Sweetwater became an official state park in 1972, driven in great part by the work of the Georgia Conservancy, an environmental organization that was formed during a meeting at Sweetwater Creek in 1967.The park features wooded walking and hiking trails, the George Sparks Reservoir, a visitor center, a bait shop, and a gift shop, as well as the ruins of the New Manchester Manufacturing Company.
 The Visitor Center displays artifacts that belong to Native Americans, remnants from the Civil War era, and mounted animals and birds.
 The park has rich biodiversity, geology, and history.
 The park's mission is to conserve environment for the present and future generations through use of various conservation methods such as bioretention ponds, solar panels, green roofs, and a composting toilet.HistoryThe area of the Sweetwater Creek park used to belong to the Cherokee and according to a legend “Sweetwater” means the name of Chief Ama-Kanasta.
 In 1819, hunger for land led the state of Georgia to appeal to the United States government to remove the Cherokee; the appeal was rejected.
 In 1827, the state of Georgia began to divide the Cherokee lands through lotteries.
 In 1829, just elected president Andrew Jackson who was an ally of the state of Georgia challenged the reject of appeal.
 Even though the U.S. Supreme Court’s decree stated that Georgia had no right to forbid the Cherokee government, in 1831, Georgia’s General Assembly arranged all Cherokee land inspected and distributed by lottery.
-In 1838, federal troops started forcing the Cherokee to leave Georgia and Alabama and about twenty thousand were forced to west to Oklahoma via the Trail of Tears.Put Sweetwater Creek State Park on your schedule, and learn what else deserves a visit by using our Lithia Springs trip itinerary builder.
+In 1838, federal troops started forcing the Cherokee to leave Georgia and Alabama and about twenty thousand were forced to west to Oklahoma via the Trail of Tears.Plan a Lithia Springs trip in moments using our itinerary builder.

 Create an itinerary including Sweetwater Creek State Park